-ECT is a treatment option for those with severe depression, who don't respond to other treatment options.
+ECT is a treatment option for those with severe depression who don't respond to other treatment options.
 It involves stimulating parts of the brain with electricity.
-These parts of the brain are associated with treating depression, and by giving them some stimulation, it can make you feel better.
+These parts of the brain are associated with treating depression; giving them some stimulation can make you feel better.

 It's not painful, and the side effects aren't bad.
-Some experience memory difficulties at first, and it's worth talking to your doctor about ECT if you're not sure.
+Some experience cognitive difficulties at first, and it's worth talking to your doctor about ECT if you need more clarification.

 Depression is hard to understand, even if you have it.
-You can't tell if you're going through a funk or if it's more serious.
-Sometimes, you may become numb to the depression.
-If you have been experiencing depression for a while, it's best that you talk to your doctor and see what treatment options you have available.
+Sometimes, you may become numb to how you’re feeling.
+If you have been experiencing depression for a while, it's best to talk to your doctor and see your available treatment options.
 Don't let depression control you; leaving it untreated can lead to more problems down the road and make it harder to treat.
-Educate yourself about depression and find someone who can help you.